Personalized Hudson Storybook — Make His the Hero

 How Personalized Stories Help Hudson Grow

 Every story presents creative challenges.
 When story-Hudson encounters a locked door, a missing ingredient, or a friend in need, the solutions require creative thinking.
-Hudson unconsciously practices this creativity while reading, generating potential solutions before seeing what story-Hudson actually does.
+Hudson unconsciously practices that thinking while reading — generating possible solutions before seeing what story-Hudson actually does.
+The personalized element adds crucial motivation: Hudson cares more about his own story-self's problems than about a generic protagonist's, and that emotional investment deepens the creative engagement.

 What Makes Hudson Special